Rincon Valley Christian School announces closure after nearly 50 years

 Families are working to secure placements for their children at other schools for next fall.
 Teachers also are searching for jobs.

 The school opened 49 years ago.
 However, it started seeing enrollment decline a decade ago and has since struggled to support itself financially, said Steve Peters, who heads the school.
-In a report, the school stated its student population dropped from 500 to 250 students over the past decade.
+In a report, the school stated that its student population dropped from 500 to 250 students over the past decade.

 Bauer said he and board members looked at how much money they would need to not just save the school but to provide students and staff with the necessary resources moving forward.
 The numbers were staggering, he said.